JZ10UJS/specotp/README.md

 # Test

- - 1. use browser to open dist/index.html
+ - use browser to open dist/index.html
-   2. open develop mode(F12), check the console log information， should log true
+   open develop mode(F12), check the console log information, should log true